GoogleCloudPlatform/dataplex-business-user-interface/README.md

-# Dataplex Universal Catalog Buisness Interface
+# Dataplex Universal Catalog Business Interface

 An open-source, web-based application called **`Dataplex Business Interface`** which aims to help business users of BigQuery customers discover and access data assets in the Dataplex Universal Catalog (formerly Data Catalog).
 ## Key objectives of the application include: